Real World CTF 6th - pgsum (pwn)

 }

-• the first byte of our payload needs to be set to 0x01 - this is to satisfy VARATT_IS_EXTERNAL_EXPANDED macro in heap_tuple_untoast_attr function
+- the first byte of our payload needs to be set to

-• the second byte has to be 0x02 to pass VARATT_IS_EXTERNAL_EXPANDED check and call DatumGetEOHP
+function - the second byte has to be

 pwndbg> disassemble EOH_get_flat_size